-We strongly believe that South Lakeland DPD conforms to the National Planning Policy Framework both at the "strategic level" and specifically in relation to the identification of a Business and Science Park site MIIM-Mod on Lightburn Road in Ulverston.
-We will address strategic and detail issues separately.
+I am writing to register that I believe that the South Lakeland DPD strongly conforms with the National Planning Policy Framework and should therefore not be changed.
+I would specifically draw attention to this in relation to the identification of a Business and Science Park site MIIM-Mod on Lightburn Road in Ulverston which for the reasons outlined below I believe strongly has been correctly designated in the existing plan and should not be changed.

-2.1 Conformity of the DPD with NPPF at the Strategic Level
+1. Conformity of the DPD with NPPF at the Strategic Level